DigitalExpart/PAKtIQ/BACKEND_SETUP.md

 ✨ **Automatic Profile Creation**: When a user signs up, a profile is automatically created via database trigger

-📊 **Auto Progress Tracking**: Pakt progress is automatically calculated based on completed milestones
+📊 **Auto Progress Tracking**: Resolve progress is automatically calculated based on completed milestones

 🔒 **Row Level Security**: All tables have RLS enabled - users can only access their own data